JuliaGeodynamics/LaMEM.jl/docs/src/readpassivetracers.md

 Key: Pressure, Size: (489, 4)
 Key: Time_Myrs, Size: (4,)
 ```
 The `passive_tracers` contains spatial cooridiates and P, T, Phase properties and also the assocated temporal information for all 4 time steps in matrixes.
-Now let plot the position of selected tracer at t=0.
+Now let's plot the position of selected tracer at t=0.

 ```julia
 using Plots